Vegan Tantanmen Ramen (Tan Tan Ramen)

 - Avoid overcooking the broth after adding the vegetable stock and soy milk.
 It can cause the soy milk to separate, causing all sorts of issues with the tantanmen!
 We want it at a slight simmer while we finish cooking our toppings.

-- Adjust the spiciness to taste by adding more Japanese chili oil to top the ramen.
+- Adjust the spiciness to taste by adding more Japanese chilli oil to top the ramen.
 This way, it’s possible to cater to many different spice tolerances.

 This Recipe Is …